ff6347/prototyping-machines/video-prototypes/brainlink-daniel-paul/index.md

 [![The irascible iron](images/video-thumb.png)](https://vimeo.com/216327129)

-Daniel Boubet and Paul Roeder collaborated to prototype a "irascible iron".
+Daniel Boubet and Paul Roeder collaborated to prototype an "irascible iron".
 Since this negatively connoted adjective usually would not be a typical attribute of a commercial product, we tried to think of a way how the iron might be "hot-tempered" on a meaningful way.

 For this reason we envisioned the story around the fictional "FHP Brainlink Research Group", working on a novel brain interface technology that enables research subjects to control objects just by using there mind.
 In this way even domestic appliances can be controlled.